Manufacturers often do not design farm equipment safely, so crashworthiness of equipment and protecting from equipment rollovers is a primary concern.

 A 2007 U.S. Department of Agriculture report finds that the farm industries’ crash fatality rate is the third highest when compared to other industries.

-The report also notes that, while there aren’t as many equipment crashes on farms as there are passenger-vehicle crashes on highways, farm are increasingly driving equipment on highways.
+The report also notes that, while there aren’t as many equipment crashes on farms as there are passenger-vehicle crashes on highways, farm is increasingly driving equipment on highways.

 This is due to many factors, including the need to transport using farm equipment on public roadways; lack of federal and state regulation; tractors and other farm equipment designed to operate at higher speeds; the growth of urban neighborhoods into rural areas.